aspecto-io/malabi/examples/README.md

 ## What do we have here
-1. A microservices with `malabi` installed
+1. A microservice called `service-under-test` with `malabi` installed
-2. A test runner validating the microservices
+2. A test runner validating the microservices (called `tests-runner`)

 ## Take it for a test ride
 You can find an example service and test to show case how it works.